 Island knowledge, national expertise

-If the joint ownership is in the form of a joint tenancy, a change of ownership is a relatively uncomplicated process.
-Under a joint tenancy, each person has a 100% stake in the property’s value, therefore, on the death of a spouse or long-term partner, his or her part of the property automatically passes to the survivor.
+Under a joint tenancy, each person has a 100% stake in the property’s value, therefore, on the death of a spouse or long-term partner, their part of the property automatically passes to the survivor.
 This arrangement avoids any need for obtaining a grant or representative (Probate) on the death of the first joint tenant.
 Glanvilles Damant has all the expertise you need to put such an arrangement in place.

 Tenant in Common ownership